Shepherd’s Pie With Sausage

 - Start by peeling and boiling the potatoes for the mashed potato topping.

 - While the potatoes are cooking heat a large skillet.
-Begin browning your sausage.
+Begin browning the sausage meat.

-- Dice onion and carrots.
+- Dice the celery, onion, and carrots.
 Add them to the sausage as it browns.

 - Sprinkle in the thyme and cracked black pepper.